mcgilldinglab/scSemiProfiler/README.md

 Then, based on the representative's cells and bulk difference, the deep generative learning model generates inferred cells for the target sample.
 The inferred target sample cells have a lot of overlap with the ground truth target sample cells.
 ![flowchart](./inference_example.jpg)

+When the inference is finished, we also compare the results of a series of single-cell level downstream analysis using the real cohort and semi-profiled cohort.
+These tasks includes UMAP visualizations, cell type composition analysis, biomarkers discovery, GO enrichment analysis, PAGA, cell-cell interactions analysis, etc. The high similarity between the real-profiled version and semi-profiled version demonstrates the reliable performance of scSemiProfiler.
+See all the results in the notebook.

-When the inference is finished, you have the options to use active learning algorithm to select more representatives and go to the next round of semi-profiling.
+If budget allows, you have the options to use active learning algorithm to select more representatives and go to the next round of semi-profiling.
+At the end of each round, you can use the new representatives to evaluate the semi-profiling performance and decide if you can stop.
 See more details in the notebook.

 ### Run examples using commands